Nevis, Lovely Nevis: A Day with the ‘Queen of the Caribbean’

 Yet for all the aforementioned international accents spread throughout the place, the centerpiece of the gardens celebrates the local West Indian heritage with an imposing, two-story Nevisian-style Great House.
 But there’s a global twist: it houses the Oasis in the Gardens Restaurant, specializing in authentic Thai cuisine.

-A sudden and vigorous yet brisk Caribbean rain serves as a powerful reminder of the Land of Beautiful Waters’ strong association with the precious resource, as we hurry back to our bus and on to the third and final stop on our tour.
+A sudden and vigorous yet brisk Caribbean rain serves as a powerful reminder of the Land of Beautiful Waters’ strong association with the precious resource, as we hurry back to our bus and on to the third and final stop of our day in Nevis.

 A window to the past